One bite of this Chocolate Chip Sheet Cake, and I swear everything just feels right in the world

 - Make the syrup early.
 Prep and set the brown sugar syrup aside early so it's completely cool before you need it.

 - Cool completely before frosting.
-Allow the cake to cool fully on a wire rack to prevent the frosting from melting.
+Let the cake cool completely on a wire rack to prevent the brown sugar frosting from melting.

 - Make a layer cake.
 Bake two 8-inch cakes and fill and top with the frosting.